scipy-conference/scipy_proceedings/papers/robert_jackson/robert_jackson.rst

 where :math:`\lambda` is a vector of Lagrange multipliers of the same length as the number of gridpoints in the discretized volume.
-The Lagrangian is then *augmented* with an additional squared-penalty term on the constraints to yield :math:`\mathcal{L}_{\mu}(u,v,w,\lambda) = \mathcal{L}_0(u,v,w,\lambda) + \frac{\mu}{2}\|J_m(u,v,w)\|^2`, where we have intentionally used $\mu>0$ as the scalar in the penalty term to make comparisons with Equation :ref:`unconstrained` transparent.
+The Lagrangian is then *augmented* with an additional squared-penalty term on the constraints to yield :math:`\mathcal{L}_{\mu}(u,v,w,\lambda) = \mathcal{L}_0(u,v,w,\lambda) + \frac{\mu}{2}\|J_m(u,v,w)\|^2`, where we have intentionally used :math:`\mu > 0` as the scalar in the penalty term to make comparisons with Equation :ref:`unconstrained` transparent.
 It is well known (see, for instance, Theorem 17.5 of :cite:`NoceWrig06`) that under some not overly restrictive conditions there exists a finite :math:`\bar\mu` such that if :math:`\mu \geq \bar\mu`, then each local solution of Equation :ref:`constrained` corresponds to a strict